 The Agency is funded with tax increment financing.
-Property tax revenues will continue to increase and will be levied at an amount sufficient to cover all annual operational and debt service expenditures, with a look at extinguishing debt early in a bid to save interest expense.
+Property tax revenues will continue to increase and will be levied at an amount sufficient to cover all annual operational and debt service expenditures.

 8. FINANCIAL CONTACT

 The Agency's financial statements are designed to present Agency taxpayers, customers, investors and creditors with a general overview of the Agency's finances and to demonstrate the Agency's accountability.
 If you have questions about the report or need additional financial information, please contact David Bodway III, Executive MPA, Finance Director at 22560 SW Pine Street, Sherwood Oregon, 97140 or BodwayD@SherwoodOregon.gov.